-- (y) The suspension of Maryland Rules 2-507 and 3-507 shall be governed by the Second Revised Administrative Order on Emergency Tolling or Suspension; and - (z) Regardless of Phase, scheduling orders issued by the circuit courts in civil and family law matters and by the appellate courts shall continue to be addressed by motion on a case-by-case basis by the administrative judge, or, in the appellate courts, the Chief Judge, or his or her designee; and - (aa) The Maryland Electronic Courts (MDEC) continues to be available for electronic filing and is required to be used in all MDEC counties.
-Through the end of Phase IV, in non-MDEC counties, litigants are permitted to use MDEC for appellate filings pursuant to the Administrative Order on the Permissive Use of the MDEC System for Appellate Filings, filed on March 27, 2020; and - (bb) Through Phase IV, in Baltimore City, Montgomery, and Prince George's Counties (non-MDEC jurisdictions) only, to the extent that any of these Courts determine to make a virtual drop box available for filings during the COVID-19 emergency period, such drop boxes may be utilized consistent with protocols adopted in an administrative order issued by that Court, announced electronically, and posted on that Court's website; and - (cc) Through Phase IV, for pleadings not required to be filed electronically or where permitted by virtual drop box, filings will be received by mail and may be received via physical drop boxes installed at local courthouses: - (1) Filings subject to the Second Revised Administrative Order on Emergency Tolling or Suspension, shall have a filing date as determined by that Order; and - (2) For filings not controlled by the Second Revised Administrative Order on Emergency Tolling or Suspension, the date of filings will be considered the date a mailed filing has been postmarked or, if filed via a physical drop box, the previous business day, unless there is a timestamp on the drop box; and
+- (z) Regardless of Phase, search warrants must be addressed on a 24-hour, 7-day per week basis.
+Search warrants shall be handled electronically to the greatest extent possible.
+The administrative judges of the Circuit Courts and the District Court each shall designate a judge responsible to cover search warrant duty for a specified timeframe; and - (aa) Application of case time standards shall be governed by the Administrative Order on Case Time Standards and Related Reports for Fiscal Years 2020 and 2021 in Light of the COVID-19 Emergency, filed May 1, 2020; and - (bb) The suspension of Maryland Rules 2-507 and 3-507 shall be governed by the Third Revised Administrative Order on Emergency Tolling or Suspension; and - (cc) Regardless of Phase, scheduling orders issued by the Circuit Courts in civil and family law matters and by the appellate courts shall continue to be addressed by motion on a case-by-case basis by the administrative judge, or, in the appellate courts, the Chief Judge, or his or her designee; and - (dd) The Maryland Electronic Courts system (MDEC) continues to be available for electronic filing and is required to be used in all MDEC counties.
+Through December 31, 2020, pending further order of the Chief Judge of the Court of Appeals, in non-MDEC counties, litigants are permitted to use MDEC for appellate filings pursuant to the Administrative Order on the Permissive Use of the MDEC System for Appellate Filings, filed on March 27, 2020; and - (ee) Through December 31, 2020, pending further order of the Chief Judge of the Court of Appeals, in Baltimore City, Montgomery, and Prince George's Counties (non-MDEC jurisdictions) only, to the extent that any of these

+Courts determine to make a virtual drop box available for filings during the COVID-19 emergency period, such drop boxes may be utilized consistent with protocols adopted in an administrative order issued by that Court, announced electronically, and posted on that Court's website; and

-- (dd) Clerks of the Circuit Courts, the Court of Special Appeals, the Court of Appeals, and the District Court of Maryland shall continue to process MDEC filings, filings by virtual drop box where permitted, and paper filings with staff working onsite, staff teleworking, or both; and - (ee) The Administrative Order on the Phased Resumption of Full Function of Judiciary Operations Previously Restricted Due to the COVID-19 Emergency, filed on May 22, 2020; shall be and hereby is rescinded effective immediately; and - (ff) To the extent that this Administrative Order conflicts with extant Administrative Orders, local administrative orders or policies, this Administrative Order shall prevail; and - (gg) This Administrative Order will be revised as circumstances warrant.
+- (ff) Through December 31, 2020, pending further order of the Chief Judge of the Court of Appeals, for pleadings not required to be filed electronically or where permitted by virtual drop box, filings will be received by mail and may be received via physical drop boxes installed at local courthouses: - Filings subject to the Third Revised Administrative Order on Emergency Tolling or Suspension, shall have a filing date as determined by that Order; and - (2) For filings not controlled by the Third Revised Administrative Order on Emergency Tolling or Suspension, the date of filings will be considered the date a mailed filing has been postmarked or, if filed via a physical drop box, the previous business day, unless there is a timestamp on the drop box; and - (gg) Clerks of the Circuit Courts, the Court of Special Appeals, the Court of Appeals, and the District Court of Maryland shall continue to process MDEC filings, filings by virtual drop box where permitted, and paper filings; and - (hh) The Administrative Order on the Statewide Suspension Of Non-Essential Judicial Activities Due To Emergency, filed on March 12, 2020, and the Amended Administrative Order on the Progressive Resumption of Full Function of Judiciary Operations Previously Restricted Due to the COVID-19 Emergency, filed on June 3, 2020; shall be and hereby are rescinded effective immediately; and

+(ii) To the extent that this Administrative Order conflicts with extant Administrative Orders, local administrative orders or policies, this Administrative Order shall prevail; and

+(jj) This Administrative Order will be revised as circumstances warrant.